rustyeddy/spaclock/README.md

 # SPA Clock

-SPA Clock is a small Single Page Application (SPA) clock that runs well on a Raspberry Pi touch screen.
+SPA Clock is a small Single Page Application (SPA) iClock that runs well on a Raspberry Pi touch screen.
 Both the 2.8" and 6" Touch Panels.
-It will actually run on pretty much any browser, but it is more fun when it consumes a touch screen on a tiny computer! :)
+It will actually run on pretty much any browser, but it is more fun when it consumes the full touch screen on a tiny computer! :)

-This is the first hack at creating something useful.
-We are going to call this version, branch the _Minimum Viable Clock_.
+This is the first hack at creating something useful, we'll call it a _Minimum Viable Clock_.

-## Build and Use spaclock
+## SPA Clock Features

+OK, spaClock is an Internet Clock meaning it is a clock connected to the Internet, giving the clock access to a tremendous amount of resources allow it to provide some really cool features like:

+- Self setting with the Internet and NTP!
+- Message section to send yourself all sorts of messages
+- Websockets for realtime updates, without refreshing!

+This simple clock connects to the internet getting its time from a public NTP server, so no need to reset the clock, ever again, even across changes for Daylight Savings!

+Expect more cool stuff to come along.
+Hmm.
+Need to make a plugin system??? :)

+## Building The spaClock

 This is a single go file, with additional web files and hence can be run in your favorite way go way.
 To build and run just do: